lieszkol/november-gallery/README.md

 A gallery plugin for professional Photographers, Media Artists, Bloggers and Content Publishers.

  1. Upload your images either using the Media Manager built into OctoberCMS or through the dedicated galleries backend page
- 3. Drop November Gallery onto your page or partial* or static page
+ 3. Drop November Gallery onto your CMS page, partial*, static page, or blog post
  4. Select the folder you uploaded your images to and how you want them displayed using the component inspector, or in your RainLab blog entry

 <small><i>*please read the Known Issues section regarding usage in partials!</i></small>